RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 !AWViewer crashes.

 However, attempting to blend a dash pattern results in !AWViewer filling the viewport with the stroke colour.
+See the section on [dash patterns](#dash-pattern).

 ## Attributes

 Object attributes to can be split into two broad categories _continuous_ and _discrete_.

-Continuous attributes are things like stroke width while discrete attributes are things like winding rule.
+Continuous attributes are things like stroke width and discrete attributes are things like winding rule.

-Continuous attributes blend more-or-less as you would expect and discrete ones are usually get swapped over around the halfway mark.
+Continuous attributes blend more or less as you would expect and discrete ones are usually get swapped over around the halfway mark.

 General findings: